Battle of Cheat Mountain: Background

 Gen. Robert E. Lee was sent to western Virginia by Confederate President Jefferson Davis to coordinate the various Confederate forces in the region and regain lost Confederate territory.
 He arrived at the camps of the Army of the Northwest, commanded by Brig.
 Gen. William W. Loring, near the end of July; although he did not replace Loring, Lee did issue orders through him.
 After personally scouting the area around the Union positions, Lee devised a strategy that included a two-pronged simultaneous attack against Kimball's position on the summit of Cheat Mountain and against Reynolds's camp.
 The plan used Loring's Army of the Northwest, which was divided into six brigades for the battle.
 Brig.
 Gen. Henry R. Jackson's brigade would create a diversion in front of Fort Milroy while Colonel Albert Rust's brigade would make the main assault on the fort and Brig.
 Gen. Samuel Anderson's brigade would capture the turnpike west of the fort; Brig.
 Gen. Daniel Donelson and Col. Jesse S. Burke would seize the paths behind Camp Elkwater across the valley west of Cheat Mountain. with Col. William Gilham's brigade in reserve.
 Loring was given command of Burke's and Gilham's brigades during the battle.
-The battle plans were outlined to all commanders in special order No.27 dispatched by Lee, and the order was signed by Rust instead of Lee, who wanted to avoid more negative press in case this operation turns out to be another failure after the recent defeats at Rich Mountain, Philippi and Laurel Mountain, and the disastrous retreat from Laurel Mountain across Corrick's Ford.
+The battle plans were outlined to all commanders in special order No.27 dispatched by Lee, and the order was signed by Rust instead of Lee, who wanted to give Rust the credit of the plan and increase his subordinates' confidence in Rust.
 The plan of the battle was for the three columns commanded by Anderson (western column), Rust (center column approaching from east of the mountain) and Jackson's column (from due east of the mountain) to converge at the same time and attack the union fort at the summit.
 This was a difficult and complex maneuver for the inexperienced commanders.
 Rust's column was to initiate battle by firing volleys at the Union fort, at this signal the two other columns would also attack, and the column across the valley under Donelson would also attack Union troops defending Elkwater.